itsveenee/SNESticleAurora/README.md

 * Turbo button toggle (hold R2+ANY BUTTON) for SNES and MD games
 * In-game soft reset (L2+SELECT)
 * SNES and MD mouse emulation
-* ASCII Turbo File for Famicom and Super Famicom (accessory for many ASCII games)
+* ASCII Turbo File for Famicom, Super Famicom and Game Boy (accessory for many ASCII games)
 * Battle Box for Famicom (accessory for Armadillo)
 * Arkanoid Pad for Famicom (accessory for Arkanoid and Arkanoid II)
 * Famicom Microphone (L2+START)
 * NES Zapper / Famicom Light Gun (X to shoot, L2+SQUARE to simulate shooting away from the screen)
-* Region selector
+* Region selector (all consoles)

 User interface: